 On exit, the procession is led by the Mace-Bearer in reverse order.
 They are then followed by the graduating students in order of academic precedence, beginning with doctorates and concluding with first degree and undergraduate awards.
 Guests, and friends and families of graduates follow behind the graduating Class.

 It is a tradition for each procession to be photographed together between the Chapel and the Forest of Light after each ceremony.
-It is a tradition for graduates to take photographs on their own or with friends and family at Fresher's Gate, or with a Keele mascot in Union Square or in front of the University crest on the Library lawn.
-Many Schools take Class photographs with their own staff and students.
+It is an older tradition for graduates to take photographs on their own or with friends and family at Fresher's Gate. many take photos with a Keele mascot in Union Square or in front of the University crest on the Library lawn.
+Most Schools take Class photographs with their own staff and students.

 The Mace and the Bedel's Baton